-Henry Fonda originally turned down a role in the picture.
-Director Sergio Leone flew to the United States and met with Fonda, who asked why he was wanted for the movie.
-Sergio replied, "Picture this: the camera shows a gunman from the waist down pulling his gun and shooting a running child.
-The camera pans up to the gunman's face and . . . it's Henry Fonda" (until then--with one exception--Fonda had only been cast in "good guy" roles.
+Henry Fonda originally turned down the role of Frank.
+Director Sergio Leone flew to the United States and met with Fonda, who asked why he was wanted for the film.
+Leone replied, "Picture this: the camera shows a gunman from the waist down pulling his gun and shooting a running child.
+The camera pans up to the gunman's face and...it's Henry Fonda" (until then, with one exception, Fonda had only been cast in "good guy" roles.
 Leone wanted the audience to be shocked).

 Henry Fonda prepared for his role as the villain "Frank" by arriving in Italy with a pair of brown colored contact lenses and a mustache.
 When Sergio Leone saw them, he ordered them removed.
 Leone had planned an important close-up shot of Frank's entrance and wanted the audience to instantly recognize Fonda with those blue eyes.

 For the opening sequence where the three dusters waited for the train, filmmakers lightly coated the face of Jack Elam with jam and began filming close-ups while letting a fly out of a jar filled with flies, attempting to get Elam's reaction as one would land on his cheek.

 The original intent for the opening scene was to use music already composed by Ennio Morricone.
 However, the attempted blend didn't seem to fit well.
 The decision was made to drop Morricone's score from the opening train station sequence and record the ambient sounds relating to the scenes (including the squeaking windmill and individual footsteps) after Morricone experienced a musical performance created by using only the sounds of a metal ladder.
 This created an exaggerated version of what had come to be known as "spaghetti sound".